-Admittedly, I had another reason; I want a better memory.
-The first time I took this tour my phone got water damaged that I didn’t have photos of the Big Lagoon, the Secret Lagoon, and 7 Commandos.
-That’s 3 islands out of 4; I know right, it sucks.
-I’d been presented a chance to do over, I could only be grateful.
-[Read: What to expect on Tour A in El Nido Palawan]
+Admittedly, I had another reason; I wanted better memory.
+The first time I took this tour, my phone got water damaged, and I didn’t have photos of the Big Lagoon, the Secret Lagoon, and 7 Commandos.
+That’s 3 islands out of 4; I know, right?
+It sucks.
+I’d been presented with a chance to do over, I could only be grateful.

 It is easy to find the best deals for El Nido tour package because El Nido is a popular tourist destination.
 In our case, we went with Sealand Venture.
-We found its little kiosk in front of Ocean Vista Inn being manned by a woman.
-We approached her, introduced ourselves, then we wrote down our names on their log book.
+We found its little kiosk in front of Ocean Vista Inn.
+We the woman manning the kiosk and introduced ourselves.
+She asked us to write down our names on their log book.

 We were kept entertained by one of the boat crew, a dark-skinned skinny guy who kept on shooting pick-up lines to the women on our boat.
 For example, when we went to the Big Lagoon and I said, “Wow, this is really beautiful.”

-I heard him say, “But not as beautiful as you.”
+I heard him say, “Beautiful, but not as beautiful as you.”

 At other times he told me, “Ma’am your smile is brighter than the sun,” and his favorite line, “Your smile is enough to make my day.”

 At first, I didn’t know what to make of his random compliments, but as I said, he’d been using the same lines to other women on the boat (save for those who came with their partners), so I decided to just laugh it off and play along.
 I don’t think he was being malicious; maybe he was just trying to keep everyone in a good mood.